tudat-team/tudat-space/docs/source/user-guide/state-propagation/environment-setup/times-and-dates.rst

 Times and dates
 ===============

 A proper definition of epochs, time intervals, time scales, dates, *etc.* is essential for setting up a proper numerical simulation, and for data analysis.
 In Tudat, the time defined inside the numerical propagation is always defined using J2000 epoch (01-01-2000, 12:00:00) as reference epoch, in TDB scale.
 This choice and definition is 'inherited' from SPICE, which is typically used in Tudat to determine the state and orientation of solar system bodies.
-When defining or providing a ``time`` to any function in Tudat, this is simply a ``float`` (or ``double`` in C++), which denotes the seconds since J2000 epoch (an alternative for a ``float`` is described below).
+When defining or providing a ``time`` to any function in Tudat, this can typically be either simply a ``float`` (or ``double`` in C++) or a :class:`~tudatpy.astro.time_conversion.Time` object (see :ref:`below <internal_time>`), both of which denote the seconds since J2000 epoch in TDB scale.
 Note that the difference between TDB (dynamical barycentric time) and TT (terrestrial time) is purely periodic and on the order of millisecond.
 For many applications, the two can be see as equivalent.

 However, seconds since J2000 in TDB is not a very intuitive quantity to provide for a user.
 Therefore, functionality is provided to convert between different time scale and representations:

 * Conversion between calendar dates and times and seconds since J2000
 * Conversion of time between different time scales (UTC, UT1, TAI, TDB, TT)
-* The use of a ``Time`` class, which uses a two-step representation of time, which ensures sub-picoseconds resolution over long time scales.

 Calendar dates and times
 ========================